Penguin Island (Western Australia)

 Penguin Island is a 12.5 ha island off the coast near Perth, approximately 660 m from Shoalwater.
-It is home to a colony of approximately 250 little penguins, the largest population of the birds in Western Australia.
-Since 2007, the island had experienced an 80 percent decline in penguin numbers in 2019 from a peak of 1,700 that year.
+It was found to be home to a colony of 120 Little penguins in 2024.
+Since 2007, the island has experienced a 92 percent decline in penguin numbers, from a peak of 1,600 that year.

 The waters surrounding the island make up the Shoalwater Islands Marine Park.

-Transport
+Additionally, the island is also protected by the Penguin Island Conservation Park, which was established in 1918 and has a size of 11 hectare.

+The island is closed to the public during winter, from June to September.

+Visiting the island

 Regular ferries carry tourists to and from the island and other marine-park sights, the journey taking 5 minutes from Mersey point.
 The island can also be reached by private boat, kayaking, swimming, or walking across a 700 m sandbar, most of which is under varying depths of water.
 The Department of Parks and Wildlife (DPAW) advises against the sandbar walk, as weather conditions can change quickly making the crossing dangerous, which has resulted in several drownings.

+The island is closed during the winter months, from June to September, as this is the breeding time for the penguins.
+As part of the drastic decline of penguin numbers, an extension of the closure time has been discussed.
+Additionally, the island is closed when ambient temperatures climb above 35 °C, the temperature at which the penguins begin to suffer from heat stress.

+As of early 2025, environmental activists were calling for the whole island to be closed to visitors for several years, to allow its penguin population to recover.
+In response, the Minister for Environment, Reece Whitby, acknowledged that human activity could threaten the penguins, but claimed that the main reason for their dwindling numbers was climate change.
+"We need to make sure that we don't have open slather … but we've had sustainable tourism on Penguin Island for decades and decades," he said.

 Facilities

-There is a picnic area with seating and water taps, and waterless composting toilets on the island.
+The island has a picnic area with seating and water taps, and waterless composting toilets.
+There are also numerous lookouts, boardwalks and walkways throughout most of the island.
+Some areas are fenced off to the public to protect wildlife and lessen dune erosion.